 Refer to the Sleep Rating page to learn more

 Tip - AutoSleep is used by a number of professional athletes and organisations around the world.
-The Sleep Rating is one of the key metrics used across all too easily summarise an athletes overall sleep and recovery.
+The Sleep Rating is one of the key metrics used too easily summarise an athletes overall sleep and recovery.

 For users with an Apple Watch Series 6 that allows blood oxygen measurements, an SpO2 tile will appear if you have background measurements enabled.